elijahjorell/compiler/README.md

 # Interpreter

-## This project aims to develop a note-taking language which store knowledge as a network of nodes with individual attributes.
+## This project aims to develop a note-taking language which records knowledge as a network of nodes with individual attributes.